nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 |  editExpense: edits the expense from the list.
 |  Parameter: i/ <index> t/ <type> n/ <newEntry>
 |  There are 4 types that can be changed, amount, info, time, category
-|  Example: editExpense i/ 1 t/ cost n/ 5
+|  Example: editExpense i/ 1 t/ amount n/ 5
 |
 |  editIncome: edits the income from the list.
 |  Parameter: i/ <index> t/ <type> n/ <newEntry>